Our Lady of Grace RC Parish, Charlton

 Parish Priest

-In recognition of his service, Archbishop Peter Smith appointed him as the Parish Priest of Our Lady of Grace, Charlton, effective 1st September 2018, succeeding Fr.
+In recognition of his dedication and service, Archbishop Peter Smith appointed Fr.
+Hyacinth as the Parish Priest of Our Lady of Grace Parish in Charlton, effective September 1, 2018, succeeding Fr.
 Josephat Ezeanolue C.S.Sp.
-On 1st September 2022, Fr.
-Hyacinth was appointed Parish Priest of St. Joseph's RC Church in Shooters Hill, taking over from Fr.
+On September 1, 2022, Fr.
+Hyacinth was appointed Parish Priest of St. Joseph's Roman Catholic Church in Shooters Hill, following Fr.
 Sebasebamalai.
-Currently, Fr.
-Hyacinth serves as the Parish Priest for Our Lady of Grace, Charlton, and St. Joseph's, Shooters Hill.

 SPIRITAN FOUNDERS